PlatformAwareProgramming/PlatformAware.jl/README.md

 It helps HPC package developers write code for different versions of computationally intensive functions (kernels) according to different assumptions about the features of the execution platform.

-> _**NOTE**: This package is in the experimental stage.
-Although virtually all of the key features are implemented, more comprehensive testing is still needed, in addition to implementing some features.
-Interested users are invited to help us improve its implementation by making suggestions and reporting their experiences and found issues._

 # What is platform-aware programming ?

 We define platform-aware programming as the practice of coding computationally intensive functions, called _kernels_, using the most appropriate abstractions and programming interfaces, as well as performance tuning techniques, to take better advantage of the features of the target execution platform.
 This is a well-known practice in programming for HPC applications.